 Depending on the marketing funnel stage, there's a specific type of content to support it.

-Now, we’ll take a closer look at how native advertising is used to promote ToFu, MoFu and BoFu content, leading your prospects to the purchase stage.
+We’ll take a closer look at how native advertising promotes ToFu, MoFu, and BoFu content, leading your prospects to the purchase stage.

 Top-of-funnel (TOFU) content